Table of Contents

 Pattern: 32 questions (8 sets with 4 questions each)

 This section( Logical Reasoning and Data interpretation ) has definitely grown in complexity over the years.
 Yet it is becoming predictable in the sense that you can categorize the sets now.
 The only way to crack this section is to understand where your strengths are and picking up the 4-5 sets that you know you can solve.
 Never stick with one set for more than 15 minutes.
 If you have wasted 6-7 minutes on a set and are nowhere close to solving it, move to the other set.
 Practice in a way that you understand within the first 3 minutes of starting a set if it is solvable.
 If not, do not let your ego come in between.
 Management is about doing things that give you maximum ROI!

 How to practice LRDI

-The best source to practice RCs are past cat papers, mocks and sectionals.
-I personally would not recommend any book for LRDI after the change in pattern since 2016.
-At the end these are like sudoku puzzles that do not require any formulae but just common puzzle-solving abilities.
+The best source to practice RCs is past cat papers, mocks and sectionals.
+I personally would not recommend any book for LRDI after the change in the pattern since 2016.
+In the end, these are like sudoku puzzles that do not require any formulae but just common puzzle-solving abilities.

-Would recommend watching some tutorials on set theories since 1 of the sets in the cat exam usually turns out to be from set theory and some quick formula can help you in saving time here.
+It is recommended to watch some tutorials on set theories since 1 of the sets in the cat exam usually turns out to be from set theory, and some quick formula can help you save time here.

 Typical categories of LRDI sets

 • Analyze the timing of solving each set in the mocks.
 See where you wasted time.
-Why you thought you can solve it and couldn’t do it at the end.
+Why you thought you can solve it and couldn’t do it in the end.